 How long is the USDA loan process?

 When working with a lender for a USDA loan, you will typically find that the process takes four to six weeks.
-A backup of files because of high volume could cause this period to be extended, but this is rare.
+A backup of files because of the high volume could cause this period to be extended, but this is rare.

-While not available to everyone, USDA-backed loans are an excellent resource for those who have low to very low income and want to purchase a home in rural areas.
+While not available to everyone, USDA-backed loans are an excellent resource for those who have low to very low incomes and want to purchase a home in rural areas.
 The USDA home loan program can open up new possibilities for those who may not otherwise have access to safe and affordable housing.

-If you’re ready to start your journey to homeownership and have considered a USDA home loan, reach out to the experts at Hero Home Program.
+If you’re ready to start your journey to homeownership and have considered a USDA home loan, reach out to the experts at Hero Home Programs™.
 They work tirelessly to find local and federal grants to assist with your home purchase and also work alongside local vendors who will help you save money on your home purchase.